LF-digitala-kanaler/LFDS/content/foundations/accessibility/web-accessibility-guidelines.md

           - Developer
         title: 1.15 - Let the user navigate in the way they are most comfortable with
         text: >-
-          People prefer to navigate the web differently, based on either personal preference or disability.
+          People prefer to navigate the web differently, based on personal preference, physical or mental abilities.
 Therefore, we offer several ways to navigate our website.

-          Consider user needs and the complexity of the site when choosing ways to navigate.
+          Consider user needs and the complexity of the site when designing ways to navigate.

           Possible functions could be a search function, main menu, in-page navigation, support for tab navigation or traversing through links.